Hansmu/systems-design/Readme.md

 # Systems Design

+Short summary on how to scale our system to support millions of users:
+* Keep web tier stateless
+* Build redundancy at every tier
+* Cache data as much as you can
+* Support multiple data centers
+* Host static assets in CDN
+* Scale your data tier by sharding
+* Split tiers into individual services
+* Monitor your system and use automation tools

 ## A single server
 The simplest example of a system is a single server.
 A single server handles everything.
 Web app, database, cache, etc.